aman1sr/SimpleRecycleView/ReadMe.md

 This is a Sample App to Demo working of a Simple RecyclerView

 ### App Constist of serveral Parts :
-- RecyclerView Basics 101 Working (You are here 🚀)
+- RecyclerView Basics 101 Working.
+(You are here 🚀)
 - RecyclerView with ListAdapter (Coming soon)
 - Nested RecyclerView Basic Example (Coming soon)
 - Nested RecyclerView with Multiple Views (Coming soon)